privy-open-source/design-system/src/components/button-group/index.md

 # Button Group

 Button Group is a collection of buttons consisting of at least 2 buttons in single line.
-Therefore, the Button Group is very dependent on the [Button](/button/component) component.
+Therefore, the Button Group is very dependent on the [Button][button] component.
 But it should be underlined that not all props on the Button can work here.

 ## Usage